-Always patch test behind the ear and at the outer corner of a lash.
+Always patch test behind the ear and at the outer corner of an eyelash.

-If you wish to use a fast drying fumey glue, patch test behind one ear with the fumey glue and also behind the other ear with the sensitive glue.
+If you wish to use a fast drying fumey glue or eyelash adhesive, patch test behind one ear with the fumey glue and also behind the other ear with the sensitive glue.
 This will save the Client a second trip if a reaction to the stronger glue occurs.

-If any redness, itching or irriation occurs the treatment must not go ahead.
+If any redness, itching or irritation occurs the treatment must not go ahead.

 It is always good practice to ask them to sign a consultation form to say that they have had a patch test.

 Always remember a signature from a client stating she doesn’t want a patch test means nothing.
-You will not be covered by insurers if a reaction occurs.
+You will not be covered by insurers if an eyelash extension reaction occurs.